 PARTICIPANT NAME (PRINT):

-PARTICIPANT SIGNATURE (required if over 18 years old and signing on own b I have read and understand this release.
+PARTICIPANT SIGNATURE (required if over 18 years old and signing on own behalf) I have read and understand this release.
 If I have questions, I will ask.
-By signi
+By signing, I agree to this form.

 Participant Signature: Date:

 PARENT/GUARDIAN SIGNATURE (required if under 18 years old or has a legal guardian) I am a parent or guardian of the Participant.
 I have read and understand this form and have explained the contents to the Participant as appropriate.
 By signing, I agree to this form on my own behalf and on behalf of the Participant.

 Parent/Guardian Signature: Date:

 Printed Name: Relationship: